davidglo/boot-camps/Python/1_lists_and_dictionaries.md

 print testList
 [20, 7, 28, 42]
 ```
-In the previous code we looked at pyGlet-drawLine.py, we observe some lists.
+The previous code we looked at (pyGlet-drawLine.py), uses some lists.
 For example
 ```
 self.center1 = [self.width / 2, self.height / 2]    # initialize the centre of the line
 ```